 An insurance policy designed to cover any loss or damage to your possessions such as furniture, tech and appliances.
 It’s not essential but is often a good idea whether you own your home or rent.
-Find out at what point you should arrange your insurance here.
+Read our guide to find out more about home insurance.

 This is the binding document both the buyer and seller sign to complete the sale or purchase of a property.
 It can also be known as an agreement.

 Changing a property or room from one use to another.
 For example, converting a church into a home, converting a house into flats, or converting a loft into a bedroom.

 The person who handles the legal and administrative process of transferring the ownership of a property from one party to another.
 They’ll need to be suitably qualified – such as a solicitor or property lawyer.

 The name for all the legal work involved in transferring the ownership of a property from one party to another.
 You can get more information on conveyancing here.

 Legal requirement which you’ll find incorporated in the title deed (or lease) requiring the owner to do (or NOT to do) something in relation to the property.